A transparent and controlled policy

 Details must be notified in writing each year to the Group Head of Business Conduct and Compliance of British American Tobacco p.l.c.
 These are reported annually to the Audit Committee of British American Tobacco p.l.c., with an interim report to the Committee at the half year in respect of those countries where payments were reported or made in the preceding year.

-Donations to political organisations and political expenditure within the European Union (EU) may only be made out of funds previously authorised by shareholders at a General Meeting.
-Although neither the Company nor its subsidiaries have any current intention of making political donations to political parties in the EU or incurring EU political expenditure, it remains possible that circumstances may arise in which it would be in the interests of the Company or its subsidiaries to do so, or where expenditure may be categorised as such.
+Donations to political organisations and political expenditure, as such terms are defined in the Companies Act 2006 (2006 Act) sections 366 and 367, of more than £5,000 in total in any period of twelve months may only be made out of funds previously authorised by shareholders at a General Meeting.
+Although neither the Company nor its subsidiaries have any current intention of making political donations to any political party, or independent electoral candidate as such terms are defined in the 2006 Act, , it remains possible that circumstances may arise in which it would be in the interests of the Company or its subsidiaries to do so, or where expenditure may be categorised as such.
 We therefore seek an annual authority to make such donations (up to £100,000 in aggregate) at our Annual General Meeting.

 The Group does not make contributions to European Union (EU) political organisations or incur EU political expenditure.